 Louise Baugher Black Award for Non-Fiction Prose Writing

-Recognizes excellence in non-fiction prose writing and carries a cash prize.
+This award recognizes excellence in non-fiction prose writing and carries a cash prize.
 Each year the English Department issues a call for juniors and seniors of all majors to apply by submitting portfolios that should include no more than three essays written for class.

 Ralph W. Schlosser Award in Renaissance Literature